HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 }
 ```

-After scanning the Wallet parses the URI, extracting the `symKey` which will be used to encrypt messages from now on, the `topic` and the `relay`
+After scanning, the Wallet parses the URI, extracting the `symKey` which will be used to encrypt messages from now on, the `topic` and the `relay`

 It then connects to the relay server (websocket) and subscribes to the topic shared through the `URI`